Last reviewed 27 April 2026

 Europe should not tax tourism exports such as a packaged tour sold in Japan or the US.
 Instead, it should encourage value-adding across the territory.
 Germany’s proposal does the opposite, adding uncertainty to a market with strong demand and alternative destinations to choose from.

-ETOA continues to work with its partners to encourage Germany to take a more pragmatic view, remove market uncertainty from 2024 onwards, suspending any change until an EU-wide solution is agreed.
+ETOA continues to work with its partners to encourage Germany to take a more pragmatic view, remove market uncertainty, and suspending any change until an EU-wide solution is agreed.